Mainz | Molecular and Cellular Neuroscience

 Frankfurt | Systems and Cognitive Neuroscience

-A strong and internationally highly visible research focus on sensory systems and cognition exists in Frankfurt, and includes the Department of Neurology at the University Hospital of the Goethe University Frankfurt, the Max-Planck-Institute for Brain Research, and the Ernst Strüngmann Institute as major stakeholders.
+A strong and internationally highly visible research focus on sensory systems and cognition exists in Frankfurt, and includes the Department of Neurology at the University Hospital of the Goethe University Frankfurt, the Max-Planck-Institute for Brain Research, the Max-Planck-Institute for Empirical Aesthetics, and the Ernst Strüngmann Institute as major stakeholders.
 In 2010, a 4 Million Euro grant of the Hessia-based LOEWE-program was awarded to the Frankfurt Initiative “Neuronal Coordination Research Focus Frankfurt” (spokesperson, Michael Wibral, Department of Neurology, Goethe-University Frankfurt), providing start-up funding for a CRC on higher cognitive functions.
 Further there is a common Mainz-Frankfurt clinical research unit entitled “Neurobiology of Impulse Control” (Spokesperson: Klaus Lieb, Department of Psychiatry, University Medical Center, Johannes Gutenberg University Mainz).